 Instead, a series of brutal tackles have been witnessed in the so-called friendlies in the past few days, with the three major victims being Didier Drogba, Yasuyuki Konno & Marko Marin.

 1. Didier Drogba (Cote d'Ivoire): The most high profile injury was suffered by Chelsea's Ivorian forward in Friday's friendly with Japan.
 Going for a 50-50 ball with defender Marcus Tulio Tanaka, the Japanese defender actually managed to win the race to get his body to the ball first, only for Tulio's raised knee to clatter straight into Drogba's arm.
-The collision was accidental, but that mattered little to Drogba with the striker rumored to have fractured his arm in the process.
+The collision was accidental, but that mattered little to Drogba with the striker rumoured to have fractured his arm in the process.

-Should the worst materialize it would be difficult to see Drogba, carrying a cast on his arm, playing at the World Cup.
+Should the worst materialise it would be difficult to see Drogba, carrying a cast on his arm, playing at the World Cup.
 And that would seriously torpedo the Ivorians' hopes of escaping their group ahead of either Brazil or Portugal.

 Footage of Drogba's injury can be seen here.

 2. Yasuyuki Konno (Japan): While attention fell on Drogba's injury during the Ivory Coast-Japan match, in fact there was a much more brutal foul which generally went under the radar.